LinkTime-Corp/llm-in-containers/tabular-data-analysis/README.md

 Both methods are implemented using [Llama Packs](https://github.com/run-llama/llama-hub/tree/main/llama_hub/llama_packs/tables), a versatile and community-driven collection of prepackaged modules designed to enhance LLM applications.

 We've brought these approaches to life through an intuitive WebUI, resembling a chatbot interface, where users can interact with either ChatGPT or local models to execute their data queries.
+To enhance local model deployment, we utilize LocalAI to initiate docker containers hosting local models, while providing an OpenAI-compatible API for efficient inference.

 This setup not only showcases the practical applications of these theoretical approaches but also provides an accessible platform for users to experience the cutting-edge in tabular data querying.

 ## Prerequisites
 Before diving into this demo, please ensure that your system meets the following prerequisites: